Allergy Alert: Safe AC Cleaning Choice

 How it goes down:

-1. Turn off the power (obvious but worth saying).
+1. Turn off the power: (Obvious but worth saying).

-2. Fit the bag — stretchy straps mean no tools, no swearing.
+2. Fit the bag: Stretchy straps mean no tools, no swearing.

-3. Spray inside with your safe cleaner.
+3. Spray inside: Apply your safe cleaner.

-4. Rinse with a pump sprayer.
+4. Rinse: Flush with a pump sprayer.

-5. Watch the gunk flow out — weirdly satisfying, like power-washing your driveway.
+5. Watch the gunk flow out: Weirdly satisfying, like power-washing your driveway.

 Job done.
 No sneezing fits from aerosols floating through the lounge.